harshitpaunikar1/realtime-marketing-decision-engine/.github/project-buildup-history.md

 - Task summary: Half-day Saturday session.
 Decided to finish the README section I skipped on Friday — cleaner now.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2024-05-13 - Day 12: Polish wrap

+- Task summary: Used the last day on Real-Time Marketing Decision Engine to slow down and finish the loose ends.
+I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
+- Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.